ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dataplatform_node_pool.md

   * `day_of_the_week`
 * `labels` - Key-value pairs attached to the node pool resource as [Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 * `annotations` - Key-value pairs attached to node pool resource as [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
+* `auto_scaling` - Whether the Node Pool should autoscale.
+For more details, please check the API documentation
+  - `min_node_count` - The minimum number of worker nodes the node pool can scale down to.
+Should be less than max_node_count
+  - `max_node_count` - The maximum number of worker nodes that the node pool can scale to.
+Should be greater than min_node_count